billahdotdev/Concept-wise-javaScript-Projects/README.md

 2. Functions
     • Project: Build a basic math operations application.
     • Description: Implement functions for addition, subtraction, multiplication, and division.

+3. Control Structures
+    • Project: Develop a basic quiz application.
+    • Description: Use if statements to evaluate user answers and display the score.